seandroid-analytics/selint/README.md

 ### Using `setools4` from the official git repository
 You may also use the latest version of the `setools` library from the [official git repo](https://github.com/TresysTechnology/setools).

+After cloning the repo in `<SETOOLS4_DIRECTORY>`, you need to build SETools for local use: follow the instructions on the official SETools repo.
-After cloning the repo in `<SETOOLS4_DIRECTORY>`, add the directory to your `$PYTHONPATH`; for example, on Ubuntu 14.04 LTS add this to your `.profile`:
+To use the newly built software, add the directory to your `$PYTHONPATH`; for example, on Ubuntu 14.04 LTS add this to your `.profile`:
 ```
 export PYTHONPATH="<SETOOLS4_DIRECTORY>:$PYTHONPATH"
 ```

 ## Running SELint
-From the resulting directory, run:
+Before running SELint, you need to configure it to work on the desired SEAndroid policy source files.
+You can specify them in a configuration file.
+The configuration file is a regular Python file; the default one is `config.py` in the project directory, which you can modify directly or use as reference to see what configuration parameters are available.
+You can pass SELint a different configuration file with the `-c` option.

+After configuring the software, you can run it:
 ```
 $ ./selint [OPTIONS]
 ```

 ### Usage
-You may obtain the full list of options by running:
+You may obtain the full list of command line options by running:
 ```
 $ ./selint -h
 usage: selint [-h] [-l] [-w <PLUGIN> [<PLUGIN> ...] | -b <PLUGIN>